Waiouru: History

 In 1871 the government sought to lease these tussock plains.
 It offered the Maori land-owners an annual rent of £3500, worth NZ$1.4 million today.
-But first, all the land-owning groups had to agree, and this caused great delays, as parts of the Murimotu plains had been used to gather wild-fowl by all the surrounding land-owners, Ngati Rangi (Karioi/Whanganui river) Te Ati Hau/Tūwharetoa (Taumarunui/Lake Taupō) and Ngati Whiti (Moawhango).
+In order to fulfill the rental agreement, all of the land-owning groups had to agree to its terms.
+This caused considerable delays, as parts of the Murimotu plains had been used to gather wild-fowl by the surrounding land-owners, Ngati Rangi (Karioi/Whanganui river) Te Ati Hau/Tūwharetoa (Taumarunui/Lake Taupō), and Ngati Whiti (Moawhango).

-The boundaries had already been sorted out back in 1850 at a huge hui chaired by Wanganui missionary Richard Taylor, with most of the Murimotu land being allotted to various hapu of Ngati Rangi, but no money was at stake back then, and in the intervening 20 years the Hauhau/Titokowaru/Te Kooti wars had been fought, creating new power groups and enmities, especially between the coastal Whanganui guerilla leader Major Kemp/Te Keepa and his upper river rival, Major Topia Turoa, and consequently numerous conflicting claims were put forward.
+As of 1850, boundaries were settled between neighboring land-owners at a large hui chaired by Wanganui missionary Richard Taylor, with most of the Murimotu land being allotted to various hapu of Ngati Rangi.
+Finances were not considered at the time and in the proceeding 20 years the Hauhau, Titokowaru, and Te Kooti wars had been fought, creating new power groups and enmities, especially between the coastal Whanganui guerilla leader Major Kemp/Te Keepa and his upper river rival, Major Topia Turoa.
+Consequently numerous conflicting claims were put forward and progress for an agreement was therefore hindered.

-In 1876, after five years of Land Court hearings at Wanganui, there was still no agreement.
-By 1877, one hundred and six claimant owners had signed the lease agreement, but the land had not been surveyed, so others still refused to sign.
+In 1876, after five years of Land Court hearings at Wanganui, an agreement was yet to be met.
+By 1877, one hundred and six claimant owners had signed the lease agreement, but the land had not been surveyed, as others still refused to sign.